On This Page

 3. From the Action drop-down, select Run a new search.

-4. Enter a search query.
-For example:
+4. Enter your search query.
+(See the examples below.)

 dataset="cribl_search_sample"

-| where host=$value$ and $field.name$="$field.value$" and status=$rowData.status$
+| where host==$value$ and $field.name$=="$field.value$" and status==$rowData.status$

-For an Interaction to pass time parameters, it must either link to a Time Range input directly, or have no time picker at all.
+For an Interaction to pass time parameters, it must either link to a Time Range Input directly, or have no time picker at all.
 If an Interaction links to a parent search that has a time picker, it will fail.

 1. Start adding or editing a visualization on your Dashboard.